-- Concentrations: General, Educational Administration, Higher Education, Reading and Literacy

 - Access to faculty in varying disciplines

-- Internship-practice/research opportunities
+- > Internship-Applied practice of research opportunities

 - Research assistantship opportunities

 - Cohort structure

 Cohort Structure

 The cohort model of education is central to the Doctoral Program.
 Through a selective admissions process, cohort members are chosen from a diverse cross-section of educational leadership settings.
 The cohort structure allows for the integration of educational scholarship and practice in a supportive, collegial environment.
 Throughout the doctoral program, students acquire skills in using research to understand organizational and social issues, with a growing capacity for leading adaptive, sustainable, and justice-oriented change.
 Cohorts are located both on and off the ASU main campus.